Brothman/thousand-brains-demo/README.md

 ## What it teaches

 1. **Active sensing** — perception improves when the agent moves and samples the world.
-2. **Candidate models** — each hidden shape predicts different empty/filled readings at different locations.
+2. **Candidate models** — each shape requires different empty/filled readings to be the hidden model we're experiencing.
 3. **Object-centered reference frames** — states become useful when stored as states at locations relative to an object.
 4. **Voting / narrowing** — as observations accumulate, inconsistent candidate shapes are eliminated.